 A power of attorney is a document that gives an individual (the “agent”) the legal authority to act on behalf of someone else (the “principal”).
 This authority can be given over finance, property, or medical decisions.

-In Mississippi (MS), you have several types of power of attorney to choose from.
-Find your power of attorney by type and use below.
+In Mississippi (MS), you can choose from several types of power of attorney.
+Find your power of attorney by type and use it below.

 Mississippi Motor Vehicle Power of Attorney